Measles and rubella

 European Immunization Week

 Each year in April, EIW promotes the core message that the immunization of every child is vital to prevent diseases and protect life.
 The goal of the region-wide campaign is to increase vaccination coverage by raising awareness of the importance of immunization.
-EIW 2017 was celebrated on 24–30 April.This year's campaign
+EIW 2020 will take place 20-26 April.Last year’s campaign